How to start an e-commerce business and website

 What weight and size will your product be?

-But online retailers such as Wayfair are proving that customers are growing increasingly comfortable in making these sorts of purchases over the internet.
+Historically, larger purchases, such as furniture, have tended to be made in-store.
+But online retailers such as Wayfair are proving that customers are growing increasingly comfortable with making these sorts of purchases on the internet.

 Type of purchase

-This will help you decide how to store, ship and restock your product.
+This will help you decide how to store, ship, and restock your product.

 Shipping and storage